William Morales: Activities

-Morales was believed to be the chief bomb maker for FALN and was implicated in fifty bombings between 1974 and 1978.
+Morales was believed to be the chief bomb maker for the Fuerzas Armadas de Liberación Nacional Puertorriqueña (FALN) and was implicated in fifty bombings between 1974 and 1978.
 The most deadly incident he was implicated in was the bombing of the Fraunces Tavern in New York on January 24, 1975, which killed 4 and injured more than 50.
 Neither Morales nor any of his associates were ever charged with this bombing.
 FALN were also involved in the bombing of Mobil's offices in New York in 1977 where one man was killed.

 Morales was a board member of the National Commission on Hispanic Affairs (NCHA), a charity funded by the Protestant Episcopalian Church.
-The NCHA unwittingly helped fund FALN activities in the mid 1970s.
+The NCHA unwittingly helped fund FALN activities in the mid-1970s.
 Morales was interviewed by the FBI in March 1976, however they believed he was just an activist and wasn't considered a suspect.

 Capture

-In 1978 Morales was living in a flat on 96th Street in Queens.
-On the evening of July 12, Morales was constructing a pipe bomb.
+On the evening of July 12, 1978, Morales was constructing a pipe bomb in his flat on 96th Street in Queens.
 Like many of his bombs it included a timer that was set to go off at 9 o'clock.
 To set it, the hour hand on the wristwatch would be thinned down to ensure detonation.
 However, it is believed that Morales filed down the minute hand by mistake, so instead of having several hours before the bomb went off he had only a much shorter period of time.
 The bomb went off in his hand at 5.20, causing severe injuries.
 In the explosion he lost nine fingers and an eye; his jaw was fractured in at least five places and his lips were blown off.
 Despite his severe injuries, after regaining consciousness, Morales tried to destroy incriminating documents which linked him to FALN.
 He switched on the gas to his stove and waited for the emergency services and police to arrive, in the hope that an explosion would kill the police.
 The first firefighters to arrive immediately detected the gas and broke windows to ventilate the room.

 Police found 66 sticks of dynamite and 200 pounds of explosives, described at the time as being the biggest cache of explosives ever found in New York City.
-Along with these, a Gestetner duplicating machine was found in Morales's apartment, which had been used to produce the communique following the Fraunces Tavern bombing.
+Along with these, a Gestetner duplicating machine was found in Morales's apartment, which had been used to produce the FALN communique following the Fraunces Tavern bombing.
 Morales was taken to the Elmhurst General Hospital where he was charged with possession of explosives, and possession and transportation of explosives and a shotgun.
 His attorneys vigorously complained about the quality of care he was receiving, and filed a lawsuit that the police had "illegally confiscated" his fingers, which they claimed were taken as evidence.
-On February 28, 1979 Morales was convicted of the charges and sentenced to 99 years in prison.
+On February 28, 1979, Morales was convicted of the charges and sentenced to 99 years in prison.
 Following his sentencing he said, "They’re not going to hold me forever".